3DCoded/3MS/docs/instructions/config.md

 ---

-## Distances
+## Endstops

-There are many key distances to set up in Happy Hare firmware.
-All the distance parameters are located in `mmu_parameters.cfg`.
+There are two main endstops you need to setup in Happy Hare firmware for loading and unloading of filament.

-### Homing Endstop
+### Gate Homing Endstop

-Firstly, when homing filament (checking if it is present), you have three options for the sensor to be used:
+When homing filament (checking if it is present), you have three options for the sensor to be used:

 - **mmu_gate** Use the shared gate sensor after the Y-splitter
 - **mmu_gear** Use the individual post-gate sensors.